Jobs To Be Done Framework

 By mapping these elements, you can create a job-centric approach to product design, marketing, and innovation.

-“People don’t adopt new products because they’re shiny or smarter—they switch because something in their life pushes them to seek a better way to get a job done.
+“People don’t adopt new products because they’re shiny or smarter.
+They switch because something in their life pushes them to seek a better way to get a job done.
 But even then, habit and anxiety pull them back.
 To design truly impactful solutions, you must focus on the progress they seek—not the tools they use.”

 Tools, Workflows, and Technical Implementation